brunoflores/www-compiler-team/site/blog/a-small-language.md

     { let e', _ = e !Sem.global_env in e' }
 </pre>

-At points like this, we don't need the resulting context anymore, so it is discarded.
+At points like the one above, we don't need the resulting context anymore, so it is discarded.